Blackbms/AutomotiveAgile2018/docs/presentation.md

 # .center[A Little about Myself]
 ## Professional
+* BS in Computer Sciene from Michigan Technological University
 * Software Engineer At Ford Motor Company
 * Certified **Scrum Master**
 * Certified **Github For Developers Trainer**